dechevgfx/ReactProperties/README.md

 ### To install React-Properties, follow these steps:

--   Clone the GitHub repository or download the source code.
+-   Clone the GitHub repository `git clone https://github.com/dechevgfx/ReactProperties.git` or download the source code.
--   Navigate to the root directory of the application in your terminal.
+-   Navigate to the root directory `cd project-name` of the application in your terminal.
--   Run "npm install" to install the dependencies.
+-   Run `npm install` to install the dependencies.
--   Run "npm start" to start the development server.
+-   Run `npm start` to start the development server.

 # Project Architecture

-> The architecture of the project follows a standard approach commonly used in React-based web applications.
-The project's root directory is the "src" directory, which contains several sub-directories, including:
+The architecture of the project follows a standard approach commonly used in React-based web applications.
+The project's root directory is the "src" directory, which contains several sub-directories, **including:**

 ## Components: